Accessible Gardens and Sensory Garden Venues

 The home of Sir William and Lady Gray.
 Specialises in rare and unusual plants with emphasis on hardy herbaceous stock which survive in the cold climate of the northern dales.
 Wheelchair access is possible but many of the paths are gravelled and some areas have restricted access.

 Large open grounds with much of the garden accessible to people in wheelchairs although the Bog Garden may present some difficulties.
-There is a wheelchair and battery car available for visitors.
-View their access statement for more details.
-Chard, Somerset.
+There is a wheelchair available for visitors.
+Disabled person plus carer entry is half price.

 Provides a list of accessible gardens in Cornwall with images, location details and the levels of disabled access offered at each garden.